cjsauer/genetic-sandbox/site/docs.md

 <a name="App+initialize"></a>

 ### app.initialize()
-Initializes every System in the systems array
+Initializes every system included in all enabled plugins

 **Kind**: instance method of <code>[App](#App)</code>
 <a name="App+update"></a>

 ### app.update()
-Updates every System in the systems array
+Updates every system included in all enabled plugins

 **Kind**: instance method of <code>[App](#App)</code>
 <a name="App+run"></a>